How Can CBD Oil Help With Lyme Disease?

 As PTLD is linked to other health conditions, diagnosis becomes difficult.
 Some doctors conduct additional tests to determine if the patient is experiencing a resurgence of infection or an unrelated illness.

 Lyme disease patients are sometimes tested for multiple sclerosis because the symptoms are similar.
 Moreover, doctors must conduct additional tests since a review has suggested that Lyme disease may trigger fibromyalgia (34).
+So far, CBD has not been shown to treat Lyme or PTLD.

 Is CBD Oil Legal?